What are rodents?

 How can I prevent rodents in the future?

-If you live in Waltham, Newton, Needham, or surrounding areas, Assurance Pest Solutions can help you maintain a rodent-free property.
+If you live in Waltham, Wakefield, Lexington, or surrounding areas, Assurance Pest Solutions can help you maintain a rodent-free property.
 In addition to our pest control solutions, the following tips will help prevent rodent problems:

 - Cut the grass short and remove overgrown landscaping and fallen trees from your property.